 Conclusion: In summary, the table highlights the various trends and figures for (topic).

-The below-given picture for PTE tables depicts the percentage of students with study issues in two universities.
+The table shown below for depicts the percentage of students with study issues in two universities.
 Look at the image below.

 Answer: